vanshika-medi/Nanodegree-Project---1/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+This dataset contains data about the financial and personal details of customers of a Portugese Bank.
+Our aim is to determine whether a customer will subscribe to the bank term deposit or not.
 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

 ## Scikit-learn Pipeline